zoz-11/servers/README.md

 - **[Deepseek_R1](https://github.com/66julienmartin/MCP-server-Deepseek_R1)** - A Model Context Protocol (MCP) server implementation connecting Claude Desktop with DeepSeek's language models (R1/V3)
 - **[deepseek-thinker-mcp](https://github.com/ruixingshi/deepseek-thinker-mcp)** - A MCP (Model Context Protocol) provider Deepseek reasoning content to MCP-enabled AI Clients, like Claude Desktop.
 Supports access to Deepseek's thought processes from the Deepseek API service or from a local Ollama server.
 - **[Descope](https://github.com/descope-sample-apps/descope-mcp-server)** - An MCP server to integrate with [Descope](https://descope.com) to search audit logs, manage users, and more.
+- **[DevDb](https://github.com/damms005/devdb-vscode?tab=readme-ov-file#mcp-configuration)** - An MCP server that runs right inside the IDE, for connecting to MySQL, Postgres, SQLite, and MSSQL databases.
 - **[DevRev](https://github.com/kpsunil97/devrev-mcp-server)** - An MCP server to integrate with DevRev APIs to search through your DevRev Knowledge Graph where objects can be imported from diff. sources listed [here](https://devrev.ai/docs/import#available-sources).
 - **[Dicom](https://github.com/ChristianHinge/dicom-mcp)** - An MCP server to query and retrieve medical images and for parsing and reading dicom-encapsulated documents (pdf etc.).
 - **[Dify](https://github.com/YanxingLiu/dify-mcp-server)** - A simple implementation of an MCP server for dify workflows.